Terry Considine

-Terry M. Considine (born 1947) is the founder of Aimco, the chairman and chief executive officer of Apartment Income REIT, and a former Republican politician.
+Terry M. Considine (born 1947) is the founder of Aimco and a former Republican politician.

 Biography

 Early life and education

-Considine was born in San Diego as the 4th of 11 children and was raised on a cattle ranch in Southern California.
-At age 13, he left California to attend the Groton School in Groton, Massachusetts; he graduated in 1965.
+Considine was born in San Diego as the 4th of 11 children of an Irish Catholic family and was raised on a cattle ranch in Southern California.
+At age 13, he left California to attend the Groton School, a private boarding school in Groton, Massachusetts; he graduated in 1965.

 In 1969, Considine graduated from Harvard University with a Bachelor of Arts degree; in 1971 he received a Juris Doctor from Harvard.
 He initially received a student deferment from the Vietnam War and was later disqualified for service because of a bad back.

-Career
+Business career

+After graduating, he worked for Cabot, Cabot, and Forbes, which sponsored a real estate investment trust under his leadership.

-In 1975, he founded The Considine Companies, a property-management firm that specialized in troubled real estate.
+In 1975, after the 1973–1975 recession, he founded The Considine Companies, a property-management firm that specialized in troubled real estate.
 In 1981, he moved to Colorado.

-In 1981, he acquired the El Cortez Hotel for $6 million in partnership with Bass Brothers Realty Corporation.
-The hotel was sold in 1987.
+In 1981, he acquired the El Cortez Hotel in partnership with the Bass Brothers from Morris Cerullo.
+He sold his interest to the Bass Brothers and they sold the hotel in 1987.

 In 1987, he acquired 75% of McDermott, Stein and Ira Marketing Management (MSI), the largest fee-operated apartment management company in Denver.

-In 1994, along with associates Steve Ira, Peter Kompaniez, and Robert Lacey, he formed Aimco, which became a public company via an initial public offering.
-He is on the board of directors of Intrepid Potash.
+In 1994, along with associates Steve Ira, Peter Kompaniez, and Robert Lacey, he contributed his apartment business to form Aimco, which became a public company via an initial public offering that year.